kubuntu-team/kubuntu-manual/source/docs/basic.rst

 Basic
 ======

-This section of the Documentation will cover the components available within Kubuntu to meet your desired functionality and make Kubuntu your own.
+This section of the manual will cover the components available within Kubuntu to meet your desired functionality and make Kubuntu your own.

 Launchers
 ----------

-Application Launcher
+Kickoff
 ~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../images/focal/basic/kickoff.png